Text-based Person Search in Full Images via Semantic-Driven Proposal Generation: Introduction

 Although the text-based person retrieval task (Figure~\ref{figure_1_c}), which aims to match a given text query with a gallery of cropped person images, has been explored in recent years~\cite{gao2021contextual, jing2020pose,niu2020improving,chen2018ECCV,zhang2018deep,sarafianos2019adversarial,dong2019person,liu2019deep,ji2018fusion,jing2020cross}.
 However, there is still a step distance from the real-world scenarios as the bounding box annotations are unavailable and the query-described person needs to be searched in a gallery of full images.
 To close the gap, we study the text-based person search (Figure~\ref{figure_1_d}) problem in this paper.

 Note that it is straightforward to breaking down the problem into two independent tasks: person detection and text-based person retrieval.
 As an off-the-shelf person detector would unavoidably introduce misdetections and misalignments, it could not be optimal when taking the detection results as inputs of the second stage retrieval model.
+The performance comparison in Section~\ref{sec_expr} also demonstrates the necessity of developing end-to-end method.